dreg601/dreg601/README.md

 Also like solving tasks related to Statistics and A/B testing.<br/>
 Love Data Science.

+For now, i am actively studying python and all the analytical libraries of this PL

 **STACK_**<br/>
 - Python (Pandas, Seaborn, SciPy, NumPy)
 - SQL, HQL (HIVE, PostgreSQL)